crystal-lang/crystal/_gitbook/guides/performance.md

 And always be sure to profile your program to learn what are its bottlenecks.
 For profiling, on Mac OSX you can use [Instruments Time Profiler](https://developer.apple.com/library/prerelease/content/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/Instrument-TimeProfiler.html) that comes with XCode.
 On Linux, and program that can profile C/C++ programs, like [gprof](https://sourceware.org/binutils/docs/gprof/), should work.

+Make sure to always profile programs with by compiling or running programs with the `--release` flag, which turns on optimizations.

 ## Avoiding memory allocations

 One of the best optimizations you can do in a program is avoiding extra/useless memory allocation.
 A memory allocation happens when you create an instance of a **class**, which ends up allocating heap memory.
 Creating an instance of a **struct** uses stack memory and doesn't have a performance penantly.
 If you don't know what's the difference between stack and help memory, be sure to [read this](https://www.google.com.ar/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=stack%20vs%20heap%20memory).